yashy3nugu/Sort-By-Face/README.md

 This is an application with which you can either sort all the pictures by faces from a corpus of photos or retrieve all your photos from the corpus
 by submitting a picture of yours.

+# Setup
+## Requirements
+- ###### python 3.8.5
+- ###### Anaconda 4.9.2+
+If anaconda isn't installed, install it from [here](https://www.anaconda.com/products/individual)

+- Clone the repository
+- Download the folder called `Models/` from [here](https://drive.google.com/drive/folders/16QKtJwQusmANayPykb4cvTpVPwzZVAE8?usp=sharing) into the same directory where you cloned the repository.
+- Run `conda env create -f environment.yml` to create the environment.
+- Run `conda activate sorter`.
+- In case you want to run the [notebook](evaluate.ipynb) then make sure Jupyter notebook is installed and accessible for all environments in your system.

 # Instructions
 - Put the directory where the folders are located into the project folder.
 - Run `python embedder.py -src /path/to/images`.
 This command utilizes all the cores in the system for parallel processing.